News

 Making “Public” Economic Data Accessible

-October 9, 2020As North Carolina continues its phased reopening amidst COVID-19 public safety measures, UNC researchers are creating a digital data dashboard to help inform policymakers’ decisions on the state’s eco … Continued
+October 9, 2020Amidst COVID-19 public safety measures, UNC researchers created a digital data dashboard to help inform North Carolina policymakers’ decisions on the state’s economic recovery.

 BenDor named distinguished chair of sustainable community design